Altinn/altinn-studio-docs/content/altinn-studio/designer/build-app/expressions/_index.en.md

    from, or the data source can be a type for a value.
 The available data sources that will provide you with a set of given values are:
     - Data Model: Fields from the current selected datamodel
-    - Component: All component ids present in across layouts
+    - Component: All component ids present across layouts
     - Application Settings: All custom configuration values added in the `appsettings.json`
     - Instance Context: One of the following values that exist on the instance object in Altinn storage; `instanceId` , `InstanceOwnerPartyId` or `appId`